ChrstphrHll/npc_gen/students/Saccaros Anaharae.md

 year: 2
 guild: Treskal
 partyID: 70
+tags:
+- Tiefling
+- Ranger
+- Diplomacy
+- 2nd
+- Treskal
 ---
 # Saccaros Anaharae
 ---
 ### Description
 - 2nd year Tiefling Ranger in Treskal
-- wavy auburn hair that's put back in a short pony tail, Aqua eyes, and Aqua skin
+- wavy auburn hair that's put back in a short pony tail, Purple eyes, and Aqua skin
 - Is Confident and Naïve, and has Hard Work as their ideal

 ### Organizations